depp/syncfiles/docs/tech/apis.md

 ## FSSpec API

-The FSSpec API does not change semantics, but provides a simple data structure which is used to store the volume ID, directory ID, and filename.
+Mac System 7 introduces the FSSPec API.
+It does not change semantics, but provides a simple data structure which is used to store the volume ID, directory ID, and filename.
 This structure is called `FSSpec`.

 ```c
 struct FSSpec {